Dispelling the Myths of Plumbing Rip-Offs

-Plumbing rip offs, in my opinion, are frequently emotive exaggerations bereft of facts from people whose only motive is not to pay their plumbers bills.
+Plumbing rip offs, in my opinion, are frequently emotive exaggerations bereft of facts from people whose only motive is not to pay their plumber’s bills.

-You are ripping me off because Joe Bumcrack Plumbing Service is half your price
+You are ripping me off because Joe Bumcrack Plumbing Service is half your price!

 In the last 42 years, I’ve heard multiple variations of this excuse for not paying an account countless times.

-Buyers regret is a constant issue for all businesses.
+Buyer’s regret is a constant issue for all businesses.
 I remain bewildered by people who turn to the bottom feeders of our industry and turn them into experts.
 These hobby businesses are frequently referred to as Joe Bumcrack plumbers for obvious reasons.
 Of course, Joe Bumcrack’s phone wasn’t answered, and he wasn’t available at 10 pm on a Saturday night to clear the blocked drain.
-But of course, his word counts because he told the customer what he wants to hear concerning what price should have been charged and plumbing rip offs.
+But of course, his word counts because he told the customer what he wanted to hear concerning what price should have been charged and plumbing rip offs.

-The reality is half the price of what?
 We have never been interested in being the cheapest Gold Coast plumber.
-We are not interested in what other plumbers charge because every business differs regarding cost structures, overhead costs and productivity levels that are utilised to set a selling price for a businesses services.
+We are not interested in what other plumbers charge because every business differs regarding cost structures, overhead costs and productivity levels that are utilised to set a selling price for a business’s services.

-Notwithstanding the urban myth that there is a “going rate” or “recommended rate” for plumbers, it is illegal under the Competition and Consumer Act 2010 for business to collude in setting prices or for there to be any set or recommended rates by master plumbers associations.
+Notwithstanding the urban myth that there is a “going rate” or “recommended rate” for plumbers, it is illegal under the Competition and Consumer Act 2010 for businesses to collude in setting prices or for there to be any set or recommended rates by master plumbers associations.

 With plumbing problems, they are frequently reactive, and the practice of going back after the job is completed to Joe Bumcrack Plumbing Services for his expert opinion on what work should have been undertaken is counterproductive as you are not comparing apples with apples.